Blog

 If walking isn’t your thing, and you’re up for something a little more rigorous, working out during your lunch break is also a great way to relieve stress and anxiety.
 Exercise is clearly good for you, but according to the Mayo Clinic, it has specific mental health benefits, too.
 Exercise bumps up the production of endorphins, helping you to feel less stressed.
 Many people consider yoga as one of the most effective types of workouts for relieving stress, but there’s a large variety of videos online for any type of workout routine you’re interested in.

 Use your creativity to get moving in ways beyond walking and working out.
 Hike up and down the stairwell of your home or office building.
-If you're rmeote, take your dog for a walk and you’ll both get a boost!
+If you're remote, take your dog for a walk and you’ll both get a boost!
 Or, after enjoying your lunch (away from your desk, right?), throw some tunes on and spend a little time picking up the house or putting in a load of laundry.
 Music will get you dancing, and tidying up your space might help increase your focus when you get back to work.

-A study by Princeton University found that clutter can make it difficult to focus, so it’s beneficial to keep up with tidying your workspace.
+Clutter can make it difficult to focus, so it’s beneficial to keep up with tidying your workspace.
 Not only will a clean space help your focus while working, but cleaner spaces are also more often linked to positive emotions like happiness.
 And anything you can do to trigger positive emotions (and endorphins) is a benefit to your mental health.

 Go Outside and Enjoy Nature